acairns/sergeant/README.md

 $sergeant->execute(new ExampleCommand); // Will assume ExampleCommandHandler
 ```

-## Example
+## Example Usage

 The command should contain all information your CommandHandler requires to complete the task.

-It can take any form your application requres, however convention dictates this object should be a simple Data Transfer
+It can take any form your application requres, however convention dictates this object should be a simple Data Transfer Object.
-Object.

 ``` php
 class ExampleCommand